 –Google’s failed attempt with Google+ to ‘force’ a social network on its existing users.

-Rocket Internet & the Full Copy (FC) Model
+Rocket Internet & the Startup Cloning (SC) Model

 Key Takeaways of Competitive Mimicry

-There is a distinct difference between the Full Copy Model and Competitive Mimicry, although at times the FC player can survive and thrive due to the lack of an original in the market.
-It’s true that some FC players in the ecosystem can spur innovation down the line but since they were founded on a principle to merely copy rather than innovate through CM there will be a lack of truly breakthrough innovation until some new entrant arrives to disrupt the status quo.
+There is a distinct difference between the Startup Cloning Model and Competitive Mimicry, although at times the SC player can survive and thrive due to the lack of an original in the market.
+It’s true that some SC players in the ecosystem can spur innovation down the line but since they were founded on a principle to merely copy rather than innovate through CM there will be a lack of truly breakthrough innovation until some new entrant arrives to disrupt the status quo.

 Examples of great Competitive Mimickers from around the world